 The admission process begins in early July each year and continues through the regular admission deadline.
 Prior to fall admissions, each applicant will have a staff review of their application reviewed upon receipt.
 To be eligible for review, each applicant must have a preferred minimum pre-pharmacy grade point average (GPA) of 3.0 on a 4-point scale on the list of prerequisite courses completed by the published deadline date each year.
 The pre-pharmacy grade point average (GPA) is calculated by considering only the last grade received for designated courses taken in the general requirements.
 Students making application shall have completed, or expect to complete, at least two full academic years of pre-pharmacy before entering the Pharm.D.. program in August.
-Completion of all prerequisite courses should be within the last seven (7) years, i.e., Fall 2018 minus 7 = Fall 2011, and will require a written request to have the Dean's approval for older course work.
+Completion of all prerequisite courses should be within the last seven (7) years, i.e., Fall 2022 minus 7 = Fall 2015.
+Candidates can request an exemption to the 7-year age limit through their admissions advisor.
+The Director of Admissions will determine if the exemption is appropriate.
 Courses will vary somewhat based on the curriculum offered at various schools.
 General requirements are as follows:

-General Chemistry (for majors), with lab 8 SCH\\

-Organic Chemistry, with lab 8 SCH\\

-General Physics (trig or calculus based), 4 SCH\\

-General Biology (for majors), with lab 8 SCH\\

-Microbiology, with lab 4 SCH\\

-Calculus 3 SCH\\

-Statistics 3 SCH\\

-Speech (public speaking) 3 SCH\\

-Economics, macro 3 SCH\\

-English Comp I 3 SCH\

-English Comp II 3 SCH\

-English Literature 3 SCH\

-Humanities/Social Sciences 15 SCH \ \\\
+General Chemistry (for majors), with lab 8 SCH Organic Chemistry, with lab 8 SCH General Physics (trig or calculus based), 4 SCH General Biology (for majors), with lab 8 SCH Microbiology, with lab 4 SCH Calculus 3 SCH Statistics 3 SCH Speech (public speaking) 3 SCH English Comp I 3 SCH English Comp II 3 SCH English Literature 3 SCH Humanities/Social Sciences 15 SCH